 Medical professionals have now devised ways for non-invasive spinal column decompression.
-These methods of vertebral traction, instead of the surgical procedures, help in removing the extra pressure on the inter vertebral discs.
-Intervertebral discs are small cushion-like structures that are present between your vertebras (small segments of the backbone in spinal column).
+These methods of vertebral traction, instead of the surgical procedures, help in removing the extra pressure on the intervertebral discs.
+Intervertebral discs are small cushion-like structures that are present between your vertebrae (small segments of the backbone in spinal column).
 These discs provide stability to your back by acting as shock absorbers.
 Bulging or herniation of spinal disks due to stress over long periods of time or any other factor can result in persistent back pain.
-Traction or decompression techniques can be performed as back pain relief therapies in these conditions.
+Traction as non-invasive spinal decompression techniques can be performed as back pain relief therapies in these conditions.

 This was the conventional method used by the physiotherapists for backache relief and is still useful for patients with minor issues.
 The patient is brought about in a state of traction by the hands of the physiotherapist.
 There is no use of any extensive mechanical tools and the therapist applies manual force on the joints and muscles.
 This results in creating wider spaces between the vertebrae, and thus the pain relief.
 However, due to its very low efficiency in the majority of the patients, the method is no longer in practice by many physiotherapists.

 This method was devised in 1976 which aims to treat backache problems due to bulging discs, herniation, degenerative disorders, stenosis of the foramina, spondylosis, and problems due to back surgeries.
 Despite its extensive use, the method has been contraindicated in some patients.
 It has also failed to show satisfactory results in 20% of the patients.
 Thus, it is still not useful for some groups of people.